Artht0/Artht0/README.md

 # 👋 Hi, I'm Arthur!

 I’m a Flutter/Dart developer passionate about building clean and user-friendly mobile applications.
-Currently working on **NEEP App**, a prototype designed to help users discover personal strengths and explore learning profiles.
+Currently working on **NEPS App**, a prototype designed to help users discover personal strengths and explore learning profiles.

 ---